MaistoV/UninaSoC/README.md

-# UninaSoC
+# SimplyV
-RISC-V soft-SoC extensible plaftorm for Xilinx FPGAs from University of Naples Federico II.
+RISC-V soft-SoC extensible plaftorm for Xilinx FPGAs from University of \<anonymous\>.
 > NOTE: the name is temporary...

 ## Environment and Tools Version